Brain Rot is Worse than it Sounds

 Sunk-cost Fallacy

-Sometimes, there is a glitch, and you actually remember that you are a human being with a purpose on earth, and you get irritated at yourself, scrolling and scrolling aimlessly along the internet.
+Sometimes, there is a glitch while scrolling, and you actually remember that you are a human being with a purpose on earth, and you get irritated at yourself, scrolling and scrolling aimlessly along the internet.
 Sometimes, your brain tells you to continue, that you will soon be rewarded with a shocker: celebrity gossip, news about a bomb blast somewhere, or news about a new technology.

 Instead of breaking the loop of sifting through that internet slop, you feel you cannot leave without a high.
 Your brain lies.
 Remember, you have a will; that you control your life, not a small gadget.